AREA OF LEARNING AND EXPERIENCELanguages, Literacy and Communication

 Refinement and growing sophistication in the use and application of skills

-Progression in the refinement and sophistication of skills moves from literal and simple communicative purpose to more abstract, inferred/implied and nuanced levels of meaning with more complex purposes.
+Progression in the refinement and sophistication of skills moves from literal and simple communicative purpose to more abstract, inferred or implied and nuanced levels of meaning with more complex purposes.
+Oral language precedes and underpins pre-literacy skills.
 Learners gradually develop greater awareness of language and more sophistication in using this awareness to achieve intended purposes in interpreting and producing communications in speech or writing or through other means.

 Progression in this Area is also seen in the production of language.
 As learners become more accomplished, they can adapt and manipulate language to communicate effectively to a range of different audiences.
 This allows learners to form and develop strong relationships and the confidence to use their voice in society.